-The PBP applies to all senior executives of the Company who have significant management and decision making responsibilities in the Company, including certain Named Executive Officers (excluding Messrs.
-Kayne and Nicholl as described in connection with the "Summary Compensation Table" below).
+The PBP applies to all senior executives of the Company who have significant management and decisionmaking responsibilities in the Company, including certain Named Executive Officers (excluding Messrs.
+Kayne and Nicholl, who are participants in the Canfor bonus plan, as described in connection with the "Summary Compensation Table" below).

-Pursuant to the PBP, bonuses are awarded based on annual ROIC percentage and the extent to which the Company was able to attain margin and working capital improvements for 2015 and 2016.
-PBP bonus payment factors for senior executives eligible to participate in the PBP, including certain Named Executive Officers are:
+Pursuant to the PBP, bonuses are awarded based on annual ROIC percentage.
+PBP ROIC bonus payment factors for senior executives eligible to participate in the PBP, including the Named Executive Officers are:

-ROIC Payout as a Percent of Annual Salary
+Annual ROIC Payout as a Percent of Annual Salary

-<10% Nil

-10% - 14% 25%

-15% - 19% 37.5%

-20% and above 50%
+9% 50%

+13.5% 75%

+18% 100%

 Bonuses are capped at 100% of salary.
 In order to emphasize the intended long-term incentive objective of the PBP, payments are made over three years, on the basis of 50% at the time of the award and the balance paid in equal installments in each of the following two years.
-The Compensation Committee has staggered payments in this way to mitigate perceived risks associated with one year incentive bonus compensation and believes it eliminates the need for any other mitigation factors, such as claw-backs.
+The Compensation Committee has staggered payments in this way to mitigate perceived risks associated with single year incentive bonus compensation and believes it eliminates the need for any other mitigation factors, such as claw-backs.
 If a person voluntarily leaves the Company during the three year PBP payment period, then his/her unpaid PBP bonus entitlement is forfeited.
-If the annual ROIC is below 10%, no payment will be made under the PBP pursuant to the ROIC portion of the plan.
-However if the threshold ROIC of 10% is not met, the Compensation Committee has the discretion to award bonuses, on the recommendation of the CEO, to individuals who have exemplified superior or exceptional performance during the year.
+If the annual ROIC is below 9%, no payment will be made under the PBP pursuant to the ROIC portion of the plan.
+However, if the threshold ROIC of 9% is not met, the Compensation Committee has the discretion to award bonuses, on the recommendation of the CEO, to individuals who have exemplified superior or exceptional performance during the year.

-For 2016, the total amount of \$661,630 was paid to the senior management including Named Executive Officers, of which \$389,870 was paid in 2017 and the balance to be paid equally in 2018 and 2019 in accordance with the terms of the PBP.
+For 2017, the total amount of \$1,056,880 was earned by the senior management including the Named Executive Officers of which \$879,843 was paid in 2018 and the balance to be paid equally in 2019 and 2020 in accordance with the terms of the PBP.
+The amount paid in 2018 included PBP payments earned in 2015 and 2016.
 Reference is made to the Summary Compensation Table below for amounts paid to Named Executive Officers.